datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    kubectl port-forward service/hashicorp-consul-ui 8500:80
    ```

-   Then, while the port-forward is running, go to
+   Then, while the port-forward is running, open
    http://localhost:8500/ in a web browser.
 You should see a service
    named `quote-connect`.